-It's easy, and an over-simplification, to view the Victorian Bathroom as yet another example of Victorian excess. it's also an over-simplification.
+It's easy, and an over-simplification to view the Victorian Bathroom as yet another example of Victorian excess. it's also an over-simplification.
 Some were indeed opulently decorated, particularly in the homes of the well-to-do, where the bathroom was often as much as showplace as the main parlor.
-But, in fact the overwhelming theme of most Victorian era bathrooms was comfort.
-They were, in many ways the most comfortable baths ever designed: intended not just for bathing, but also for luxuriating and relaxing.
+But, in fact, the overwhelming focus of most Victorian-era bathrooms was not decoration.
+It was comfort.
+They were, in many ways the most comfortable baths ever designed: intended not just for bathing but also for luxuriating and relaxing.
 The large rolled-edge bathtub almost demanded a leisurely soak with lavender oil and a good book.

 The focus on comfort translates well to today's Victorian home — and even to homes that are not the least Victorian.
 Sleek, sanitized functionality may have held sway in American bathrooms for the past 100 years but homeowners seem to be returning to the cozy bathrooms of the past as a place to relax, refresh, renew and shed the cares of a busy and stressful day.

 Even companies such as Axor and Duravit, which make fixtures by top European contemporary designers, are bowing to the period trend with new lines, inspired by the 19th century Victorian and Belle Epoque traditions.
 So, the options for outfitting your Victorian bath have never been greater.

 The defining characteristic of a Victorian bath is a large clawfoot or pedestal tub.
 The tub, connected to running water, was an innovation that sparked a change in the hygiene habits of Americans.

 Prior to the Victorian Age, a bath once or twice a year was thought to be adequate.
 More frequent bathing was considered somehow unmanly and even hazardous to the health.
 The Victorians changed that by focusing on hygiene as a social priority during the last half of the Era.
 A whole raft of organizations and societies trumpeted the benefits of frequent bathing — with soap, mind you — and by the turn of the 20th century, weekly bathing was the rule, at least in Victorian cities, and the Saturday night bath a family ritual.